Lucas-C/ludochaordic/content/2019-10-21-using-python-requests-futures-to-crawl-all-jobs-on-a-jenkins-4-times-faster.md

 ([`cannot schedule new futures after shutdown`](https://github.com/python/cpython/blob/master/Lib/concurrent/futures/thread.py#L168) errors, an added difficulty to wait on the last `Future` completion...).

-In the end, I realized that because our Jenkins jobs tree has a very low depth, a [breadth-first tree traversal](https://en.wikipedia.org/wiki/Breadth-first_search) was a very good approach, with a known amount of `Future` requests being triggered for every depth level of the tree.
+In the end, I realized that because our Jenkins job tree has a very low depth, a [breadth-first tree traversal](https://en.wikipedia.org/wiki/Breadth-first_search) was a very good approach, with a known amount of `Future` requests being triggered for every depth level of the tree.
 This is the solution implemented above.

-I'd be happy to know if you already used `requests-futures` in such kind of tree-crawling scenario (and I you compared it to other solutions), or to answer any other feedback / question you may have.
+I'd be happy to know if you already used `requests-futures` in such kind of tree-crawling scenario (and if you compared it to other solutions), or to answer any other feedback / question you may have.

 PS: Many thanks to Vincent Lae for the initial idea ! 😉